Bride Ideas

 Bridal lehenga colours in sage green with minimal zari work for an elegant aesthetic

-Design 13: Sage green with floral motifs.
+13: Sage green with floral motifs.
 Earthy, natural, calm.

-Design 14: Mint green with minimal zari work for brides who like understated elegance.
+14: Mint green with minimal zari work for brides who like understated elegance.

-Design 15: A contemporary cut green lehenga that adds structure while keeping the overall look modern.
+15: A contemporary cut green lehenga that adds structure while keeping the overall look modern.

-Champagne Gold and Beige Luxury
+Champagne, Gold, and Beige Luxury

 Bridal lehenga colours in champagne gold with heavy embellishments for a royal feel

-Design 17: A champagne gold lehenga with zardozi work that feels genuinely timeless.
+17: A champagne gold lehenga with zardozi work that feels genuinely timeless.

-Design 18: Beige with tone-on-tone embroidery.
+18: Beige with tone-on-tone embroidery.
 Refined without trying too hard.

 Bridal lehenga colours in beige with tone on tone embroidery for a subtle bridal look

-Design 19: A metallic gold lehenga paired with a modern blouse keeps everything balanced.
+19: A metallic gold lehenga paired with a modern blouse keeps everything balanced.

-Design 20: A nude lehenga with heavy embellishments.
+20: A nude lehenga with heavy embellishments.
 All the drama, neutral palette.

 Bold Colours That Make a Statement

-Design 21: Wine velvet for evening weddings.
+21: Wine velvet for evening weddings.
 Rich, moody, and it just works.

 Bridal lehenga colours in wine velvet with rich detailing for a bold evening wedding

-Design 22: Emerald green with heavy embroidery that commands attention without feeling chaotic.
+22: Emerald green with heavy embroidery that commands attention without feeling chaotic.

 Bridal lehenga colours in emerald green with heavy embroidery for a statement look

-Design 23: Rust orange is warm and traditional but reads as modern when it’s done right.
+23: Rust orange is warm and traditional but reads as modern when it’s done right.

 Bridal lehenga colours in rust orange with traditional motifs for a modern classic bride

-Design 24: Deep maroon with contemporary detailing sits comfortably between classic and current.
+24: Deep maroon with contemporary detailing sits comfortably between classic and current.

-Design 25: A dual-tone lehenga blending two colors photographs beautifully and reads as intentional rather than indecisive.
+25: A dual-tone lehenga blending two colors photographs beautifully and reads as intentional rather than indecisive.

 Bridal lehenga colours in dual tone design blending soft pastels and bold hues